-· · · · · · · · · · · · · · · · · · ·

 Date Summary of Change

 10.12.10 New policy adopted

 Oct 2013 Policy review

 Oct 2014 Policy review

 Oct 2015 Policy review

 Dec 2016 Policy review

 Aug 2017 Policy review: no changes required.

+Aug 2018 Policy review

-This policy should be read in conjunction with the accompanying The Reader Group Guidelines for dealing with Vulnerable Adults
+This policy should be read in conjunction with the accompanying The Reader Group Guidelines for dealing with Adults At Risk

-Definition of a vulnerable adult
+Definition of an adult at risk

-A vulnerable adult is someone aged 18 or over:

-Who is, or may be, in need of community services due to age, illness or a mental or physical disability

-Who is, or may be, unable to take care of himself/herself, or unable to protect himself/herself against significant harm or exploitation
+An "Adult at Risk" is defined as any person aged 18 years and over who is or may be in need of community care services by reason of mental health issues, learning or physical disability, sensory impairment, age or illness and who is or may be unable to take care of him/herself or unable to protect him/herself against significant harm or serious exploitation.

-(Definition from the Department of Health 2002)